-EMILY’s List has helped elect 23 pro-choice Democratic women to the U.S. Senate and 116 to the U.S. House of Representatives.
-We’ve trained nearly 10,000 women to run for office — and elected more than 800 women to state and local office, including 12 women governors.
-And since 1985, we’ve raised more than $500 million to elect pro-choice Democratic women to office.
+EMILY’s List has helped elect 26 pro-choice Democratic women to the U.S. Senate, 150 to the U.S. House of Representatives, 16 governors, and nearly 1,100 women to state and local office.
+We’ve trained nearly 10,000 women to run for office.
+And since 1985, we’ve raised more than $600 million to elect pro-choice Democratic women to office.

 Thanks in large part to Ellen’s leadership, an entire generation of young women and men has now grown up watching women like Hillary Clinton, Elizabeth Warren, and Hilda Solis make their mark on history — and our Congress is more diverse now than at any time in history.
 The candidates EMILY’s List has helped elect include our country’s first openly gay senator and every single Latina, African American, and Asian American Democratic woman currently serving in Congress.
 In 2009, more than 25 percent of appointees to President Barack Obama’s cabinet were women EMILY’s List helped elect.

 Ellen served as EMILY’s List’s president for 25 years, turning over leadership in 2010 to Stephanie Schriock, EMILY’s List’s current president.